gazebosim/docs/fortress/ros2_integration.md

 ## Bidirectional communication

 We can initialize a bidirectional bridge so we can have ROS as the publisher and Ignition as the subscriber or vice versa.
+The syntax is `/TOPIC@ROS_MSG@IGN_MSG`, such that `TOPIC` is the Ignition internal topic, `ROS_MSG` is the ROS message type for this topic, and `IGN_MSG` is the Ignition message type.

 For example:

 ```
-ros2 run ros_ign_bridge parameter_bridge /TOPIC@ROS_MSG@IGN_MSG
+ros2 run ros_ign_bridge parameter_bridge /scan@sensor_msgs/msg/LaserScan@ignition.msgs.LaserScan
 ```

 The `ros2 run ros_ign_bridge parameter_bridge` command simply runs the `parameter_bridge` code from the `ros_ign_bridge` package.
 Then, we specify our topic `/TOPIC` over which the messages will be sent.
 The first `@` symbol delimits the topic name from the message types.
 Following the first `@` symbol is the ROS message type.